 (1) The CEO may issue a number plate that is a special plate or a name plate.

-(2) The CEO must not issue a special plate or a name plate for these vehicles —
+(2) The CEO must not issue a special plate or a name plate for a vehicle with a seasonal heavy vehicle licence.

-(a) a taxi;

-(b) an omnibus;

-(c) a vehicle with a seasonal heavy vehicle licence.
+(3) The CEO must not issue a special plate or a name plate for an authorised on-demand rank or hail vehicle.

+[Regulation 125 amended: Gazette 26 Jun 2019 p.
+2237.]

 126. Special plate content and colour

 Special plates may consist of —